 Queensland, the sunshine state is the premier state to visit in Australia and is readily amenable to traveling by RV.
 This tour particularly emphasizes the natural beauty of the area and focuses on viewing its wildlife, yet also includes cultural sites such as Tjapukai.

 Day 3: In the morning we will pick up our RV's.
 We will be renting RV’s for travel, sleeping, and many meals.
 Typically, these are late model Class C turbo diesel vehicles accommodating two to four adults and including double bed, gas stove, refrigerator, microwave, shower, toilet, air-conditioning/heating, pressurized hot & cold water, and radio/CD player.
 Also included are linen, bedding, and kitchen equipment.
 We will be able to drive and camp right where the sightseeing action is best.
-Cairns campground for two nights.
+Cairns campground for three nights.
 (Travel ~5 mi.).

 Day 4: It's an easy walk to the Cairns Esplanade and Cairns Botanic Gardens.
 The Esplanade is famously known for close-up views of up to 2000 shorebirds at high tide in the extensive tidal mudflats.
 The nearby Botanic Gardens lie in lowland tropical rainforest and display the best of Australia's colorful flowers and unusual trees.
-Flocks of Pied Imperial-Pigeons fly past our campground at dawn and dusk.
+Flocks of Torresian Imperial-Pigeons fly past our campground at dawn and dusk.

-Day 9: Your choice today: go birding with Bert and our excellent local guide or tour with Shari to The Coffee Works, The Peanut Place, and maybe even squeeze in a visit to a winery, a coffee plantation, a macadamia farm, or pick some strawberries.
+Day 9: Your choice today: go birding with Bert and our excellent local guide or tour with Shari to The Coffee Works, Rainforest Bounty, De Brueys Boutique Winery, and the Gem Gallery.
 The Coffee Works displays the world’s largest collection of coffee and tea treasures, some as old as the early 1700s, and offers unlimited samples of coffee, tea, chocolate, and liqueur.
-How about tasting peanut ice cream at The Peanut Place!
-This popular tourist destination sells 13 high oleic varieties of locally-grown peanuts.
-These peanuts have a different oil chemistry than regular peanuts.
+The Gem Gallery specializes in cutting, polishing, and designing opal jewelry.
+You will learn about the unique qualities of Australian opals, a valuable education before you buy your travel remembrance.

 Day 15: Air flight from Cairns to Brisbane.
 Van or bus transportation to Lamington National Park, high in the mountains south of Brisbane.
 Dinner at O'Reilly's, a fabulous resort atop the mountains.
 Overnight at O'Reilly's resort with stellar views of the valley below (3 nights).